DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/index.md

 #### Friday 28th
 Sent an email to the CEO ([lutz.schueler@virginmedia.co.uk](mailto:lutz.schueler@virginmedia.co.uk)) - no response to date.

-Found some useful wording on the Ofcom website, albeit describing the process of moving a number between providers:
+Found some useful wording on the Ofcom website, albeit describing the process of moving a number _between_ providers:

+> **Compensation if your switch is delayed**<br/>
 > If the switch takes more than one working day or there is an abuse of the process by your provider, you are entitled to reasonable compensation from your provider.
 Providers must inform customers how to access this compensation and how it will be paid.

 ### July